Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "I prefer the nest-beds over in the monastery."

 "Mind if I join ‘ya?
-The Statler is a bit too public an’ if I go visit the Lads it’ll be...well, I dunno how they’re gonna feel jus’ yet."
+The Statler is a bit too public an’ if I go visit the Lads it’ll be... well, I dunno how they’re gonna feel jus’ yet."

 "Of course you’re welcome.
 But I should warn you, we get up early for dawn meditation before breakfast."